j-netcom-dev/meltus-bwire/README.md

 ## About Me

-I have a profound passion to build elegant solutions to digital problems.
+I am a passionate and dedicated developer, committed to creating impactful, user-friendly solutions that address digital challenges.
+With a strong focus on delivering high-quality code, I strive to craft intuitive and efficient experiences that enhance usability and drive positive results.

 <b>Email:</b>

-    meltusbwire10@gmail.com
+    meltusjuma5@gmail.com

 <b>Location:</b>